 But I’m not here to tell that story.
 Let’s just say I couldn’t shake this artist thing.
 It always came after me.
 So I’ve had to come to terms with it—partially by tearing it to shreds to see what the heck it even is.

 I have never heard someone explain what it is to be an artist in a way that didn’t sound either too simplistic or like pseudo-deep BS to me.
 So I’m going to take my own stab at it.
-If I do it right, this might be the most useful thing I’ve ever written.
+If I do it right, this might be one of the more useful things I’ve written.
 At the very least, useful to the past version of me who won’t get to read it.
 Ah well, you can only do so much from the future.

 Being an artist isn’t as simple as being a person with the skill to make beautiful works of art.
 It’s more like an exhaustive inner quest.
 An inner quest that happens to sometimes yield beautiful works of art—if you’re lucky.